Dave-team/Knowledge-base/Principles.md

 - Practice gratefulness
 - Visualise yourself as the person you want to be and use affirmations
 - Relax
+- Affirmations and meditation in bed before sleep

 ### Weekend routines
 Running errands